 Businesses in the financial sector require constant and consistent communication with their customers, be it for transactional, marketing, or debt collection purposes.
 Timeliness and reach are key.
-So utilizing a channel like SMS makes sense since it has a tremendous reach and a super high open rate.
+So utilizing a channel like SMS (sent through an SMS API) makes sense since it has a tremendous reach and a super high open rate.

-Here are some of the most frequent use-cases for SMS in fintech.
+Here are some of the most frequent use-cases for SMS in the financial sector.

 Fraud prevention and 2-factor authentication